nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Ursula performs re-encryption
 ------------------------------
-After Bob gathers at leats `M` re-encryption keys, He presents them to Ursula, a proxy re-encryption actor.
+After Bob gathers at least `M` re-encryption keys,
+He presents them to *Ursula*, a proxy re-encryption actor.

-Ursula exchanges `kfrags` for `cfrags` with Bob, altering the state of the `capsule`.
+Ursula exchanges Bob's `kfrags` for "capsule fragments", or `cfrags`, performing re-encryption with the capsule.

 Bob collects the resulting `cfrags` from Ursula.

 .. code-block:: python

-   cfrags = []                 # Bob's cfrag collection
-   for kfrag in kfrags:
+   cfrags = list()             # Bob's cfrag collection for kfrag in kfrags:
        cfrag = umbral.reencrypt(kfrag, capsule)
-       cfrags.append(cfrag)    # Bob collects the cfrags
+       cfrags.append(cfrag)    # Bob collects a cfrag

 Bob attches cfrags to the capsule
 ----------------------------------
-Bob attaches at least `M` `cfrags` to the capsule.
-Then the capsule can be *activated*.
+Bob attaches at least `M` `cfrags` to the capsule;
+Then it can then become *activated*.

 .. code-block:: python